sanderdevries/sanderdevries.github.io/_pages/publications.md

 # Work in progress

 <p align="justify">
-Measuring Intergenerational Persistence with Many Variables
+"Measuring Intergenerational Persistence with Many Variables"

 <p align="justify">
 "Evaluating the Performance of Performance Standards in Higher Education".